 Not for Me

-Sometimes my work involves finding others to do the work!
+Sometimes my work involves finding others to do it!
 This project is a good example.
 It involves the re-creation of 2 outdoor benches from their original 1929 designs - huge, beautiful, and complex pieces.

-Even though I’ve made furniture and would love to do it again, and wrangle my favorite and brilliant colleague Al Chapman to join me, this was out of our league involving the daunting tasks of bending 2” thick wood and Japanese joinery.
+Even though I've made furniture and would love to do it again, and wrangle my favorite and brilliant colleague Al Chapman to join me, this was out of our league because of several daunting tasks such as bending 2" thick wood and Japanese joinery.
 So, we decided to pass on this one.
-Thus, my task in this project was to find a very special team of craftspeople.
+Thus, my task was to find very special craftspeople.

 History of the Benches

-In 1929 the American architects Antonin Raymond, the father of modern Japanese architecture, and Harold Van Burren Magonigle designed the US ambassador’s residence in Tokyo.
-This is one of America’s most historic buildings not only as the first structure built by the US government as an ambassador’s residence but also as the place where Emperor Hirohito met General MacArthur shortly following World War II to renounce his divinity, forever changing the geopolitics of Japan and the world.
+In 1929 the American architects Antonin Raymond, the father of modern Japanese architecture, and Harold Van Burren Magonigle designed the US ambassador's residence in Tokyo.
+This is one of America's most historic buildings.
+It is the first ambassador's residence built by the US government.
+Even more significantly, it is where Emperor Hirohito met General MacArthur shortly following World War II to renounce his divinity, forever changing the geopolitics of Japan and the world.

 Completed in 1931, the residence stands as a marvelous example of early Japanese-American design with Moorish and Oriental influences.

-The construction of the residence was a unique collaboration of American architects and Japanese builders which included a backyard garden featuring 2 large wood benches.
+The construction of the residence was a unique collaboration of American architects and Japanese builders.
+The design included two gardens each featuring a large wood bench.

-Over the past several years the residence and garden have been meticulously restored to their original beauty.
-The restoration of the benches is the final and most important part of this project, being prominently located in gardens often used by the ambassador for special events.
-The original benches deteriorated by the 1960’s and were replaced by concrete seats.
+Over the past several years the residence and gardens were meticulously restored to their original beauty.
+The restoration of the benches is the final and most important part of this project.
+The benches are prominently located in gardens often used by the ambassador for special occasions.
+The original benches deteriorated by the 1960's and were replaced by concrete seats.

-As concrete, the benches are lost as cold, stark, and uninviting objects within a warm, colorful, and oft-used garden landscape.
+As concrete, the benches are cold, stark, and uninviting objects within the warm and colorful gardens.
 Restoring the original benches will finally return both gardens to their original beauty, and reclaim their status as centerpieces in spaces frequently used for diplomatic events.